Rakuten: Businesses

+Criticism

-Corporate Culture
+Corporate culture

-In 2010 the founder and CEO, Hiroshi Mikitani, mandated that all business, from official meetings to internal emails, be written in English.
+In 2010, the founder and CEO, Hiroshi Mikitani, mandated that all business, from official meetings to internal emails, be written in English.
 Corporate officers that do not become proficient in English in two years were to be fired.
 At the time, only an estimated 10% of the Japanese staff could function in English, with the mandate facing criticism from other CEOs at the time.

 Rakuten introduced the English-only policy, dubbed "Englishnization," as part of Mr Mikitani's push to "globalize" the company and its employees.

 The new policy resulted in the resignation of some staff.
-Eventually, Rakuten decided to provide free English classes, offered time to study, and made clear that learning English was a part of employees' job.
-In light of Japan ranking 14th globally with "moderate proficiency" in the global English Proficiency Index behind South Korea and ahead of Portugal it also introduced difficulty in hiring staff with both Japanese and English skills.
+Eventually, Rakuten decided to provide free English classes, offered time to study, and made clear that learning English was a part of employees' jobs.
+In light of Japan ranking 14th globally with "moderate proficiency" in the global English Proficiency Index behind South Korea and ahead of Portugal, it also introduced difficulty in hiring staff with both Japanese and English skills.